snyssen/personal-website/src/content/blog/vagrant-tips-and-tricks.md

 description: Do you want to develop Ansible playbooks and test them under Vagrant?
 Here are some random tips&tricks
 image:
   src: "@assets/blog-attachments/hero/vagrant-tips-and-tricks.jpg"
-  alt: Image of 4 laptops seemingly connected to a huge central microship.
+  alt: Four laptops seemingly connected to a huge central microship.
 pubDate: 2022-12-28
 updatedDate: 2023-02-17
 tags: